Insert or Type a Check Mark or Tick Mark Symbol in PowerPoint

 Recommended article: How to Print a PowerPoint Presentation with Notes

 Do you want to learn more about PowerPoint?
-Check out our virtual classroom or in-person PowerPoint courses >
+Check out our instructor-led virtual classroom or in-person PowerPoint courses >

-1. Insert a check mark by inserting bullets
+4. Insert check marks by inserting bullets

 If you want to insert a check mark at the beginning of one or more paragraphs on a PowerPoint slide, you can apply custom bullets using the Wingdings font (or a similar font).